ulenarofmondarth/sphinx-docs/docs/use-cases.rst

 Live Development Server
 -----------------------

-When editing documentation it is useful to see the site (and speifically the page you are editing) rendered live.
-This can be done using the ``sphinx-autobuild`` plugin that is installed with this image.
+When editing documentation it is useful to see the site (and specifically the page you are editing) rendered live.
+This can be done using the ``sphinx-autobuild`` plug-in that is installed with this image.

 In the root of your ``docs/`` directory: